harbhajan21/harbhajan21/README.md

 <!-- I'm a co-founder of two startups (1 in Profit, 1 in No Profit or No Loss) and they are running successfully. -->
 ---

-- 🔭 I’m currently working on anomaly detection using OpenCV.
+- 🔭 I’m currently working on Computer Vision & AI based projects.
 - 🌱 I’m currently learning model deployment on edge devices.
 - 👯 I’m looking to collaborate on robotics & AI projects, and Kaggle competitions.
 - 💬 Ask me about ML, CV, and Data Science.